CollinThul/Dynamo-Case/README.md

 Brian Finamore is all of the things that Ryan Green is not.
 He has an exceptionally strong technical background, with a B.S in Mechanical and Aerospace Engineering from Cornell, and a Masters in Electrical and Computer Engineering from Carnegie Mellon.
 With 10+ years of experience in the field with top companies such as Boeing and US Airways, Brain appears to be imminently qualified as the CTO of Gridwise. https://www.linkedin.com/in/brian-finamore/

 These two represent the classic entrepreneurial team, with leadership and financial expertise in one, and an exceptional mind for technology in the other.
-They are backed by an impressive technical team of Anthony Corletti as lead engineer, and Olisa Okonkwo as lead UI/UX designer.  (.
-Write more about their relationship once I can get a call with one of them. 														)
+They are backed by an impressive technical team of Anthony Corletti as lead engineer, and Olisa Okonkwo as lead UI/UX designer.

    *Size and Penetrability of the Market Opportunity*

    The primary market for Gridwise is ride-sharing drivers in the United States.
 The number of exact drivers in this market is difficult to nail down due to churn and the part time nature of the job.
 However, the Brookings institute estimates that as of the end of 2015 there were ~563,400 drivers operating in the United States with 92% of them operating in the 100 largest cities.
-This represents a 63% increase year over year, and shows an acceleration of an already impressive growth trend.
+This represents a 63% increase year over year, and shows an acceleration of an already impressive growth trend in the US.
+There are also estimated to be well over .

 Gridwise offers its platform in the form of a phone application.
 As having an internet enabled phone is nearly a prerequisite for driving for a ride sharing company, there is no impediment for integration via hardware.
 The application is already offered through the app store, both in the Apple and Android networks.
 ![](https://raw.githubusercontent.com/CollinThul/Dynamo-Case/master/rideshare.JPG)